-The FDA and CDC state that both doses are needed for full immunity and no one should consider themselves protected with only one dose.
-You may not develop protection, or your partial immunity may also go away after some time and you could still be at risk for contracting severe disease associated with COVID-19.
+The FDA and CDC state that both doses are need for full immunity and no one should consider themselves protected with only one dose.
+You may not develop protection, or your partial immunity may also go away after some time, and you could still be at risk for contracting severe disease associated with COVID-19.
 Thus, it is essential to get your second dose as soon as it can be scheduled.
-At the same time, because there are limited doses available, it is possible that the scheduling of a second dose may be delayed by up to a few weeks; this is ok as long as the second shot does happen.

 Q: Do you need to quarantine from family if you receive the vaccine?